markjnkim/es_mod/01-html/content/step-2-header-footer.md

 As we've seen, the HTML tags we have implemented so far do a great job at these two things:

-- Organizing content for a web page (i.e. the content between `<h1>RUN BUDDY</h1>`)
+- Organizing content for a webpage (i.e. the content between `<h1>RUN BUDDY</h1>`)

 - Providing interactivity (i.e. the `<a>` element's `href` attribute taking the user somewhere else upon click)

 One question that HTML _used_ to know how to answer for itself was **"How do I look?"**.
-Early HTML developers were provided a very limited set of options for changing how a web page was designed such as changing the color of text, adding a background color, or giving an image height and width dimensions.
+Early HTML developers were provided a very limited set of options for changing how a webpage was designed such as changing the color of text, adding a background color, or giving an image height and width dimensions.
 Most advanced (for the time) designs were achieved by taking a mock-up of the design and slicing it into a bunch of small images, then laying them all into an HTML table element to get them just how they want.
 Think about how difficult it would be to create a nice design using Microsoft Excel, it is probably very frustrating.

 > LEGACY LEM SAYS: Most older web site designs have been removed from the Internet at this point, but if you want to see a true example of how developers used to design sites look no further than the [web site for the 1996 movie, _Space Jam_](https://www.spacejam.com/archive/spacejam/movie/jam.htm)

-As developers wanted more control over their web page designs, it was realized that HTML may not be capable of supporting so many more options on its own since it is already in charge of handling a page's content.
+As developers wanted more control over their webpage designs, it was realized that HTML may not be capable of supporting so many more options on its own since it is already in charge of handling a page's content.
 At this time, a new language was created and released to take some responsibility off of HTML when it came to the actual presentation of its content.

 ## Enter CSS